Product Details

 By the way, playing the Wii on this 60" is way to fun.
 We have enjoyed every cent of the 4K spent (and more for installation) on this TV.

-HD TV - Got the Greatest5
+HD TV - Got the Greatest

 Found my 60inch plasma TV on Amazon at an amazing price.
 To put icing on the cake, the shipping was free.
 Gets even better, the man brought it inside and helped me lift it into place - too heavy for one person - that was a real plus.